wookie-fatcat/agility/README.md

 ## Prerequisites for Running Agility

 - As described above, you need a Solar and Battery system based around a Solis Inverter
-- Your Solis system needs to be registered to use the SolisCloud system and associate Apps
+- Your Solis system needs to be registered to use the SolisCloud system and associate Apps.
+Your installer should have already done this for you.

 - You need to use Octopus as your power supplier and sign up to use their Octopus Agile tariff.

   If you aren't currently an Octopus customer, please use this referal link: